SorawitChok/RAG-chatbot-with-SGLang/README.md

 4. **Routing / API** — handles incoming requests, authentication, and interfaces with the core modules.
 5. **Vector DB layer** — responsible for embedding text, storing vectors, and similarity search.

-This design allows you to experiment with different vector DBs (e.g. FAISS, Pinecone, Weaviate) or generation backends with minimal adjustments.

 ---

 ## Getting Started